joey-qytyku/OS-90-fixed/README.md

 ## What version of DOS should be used?

 Anything newer that 3.3 should work.
+MS-DOS is recommended because it uses

 FreeDOS is good but requires modifications.
 COMMAND.COM needs to be replaced because the built-in one swaps programs to extended memory and allocates a massive chunk for that, thus starving OS/90 significantly.
 There is no option to disable this behavior.